GreenScheduler/cats/docs/source/approach.rst

 ===========================

 There are several approaches that have been proposed and/or implemented to reduce the carbon footprint of computing.
-These include interventions in procurement to maximise the useful life of computer hardware and thus reduce the embodied carbon cost; exercises in code modification to reduce the carbon cost of a particular calculation, mostly by shortening the runtime or reducing resource needs; modifying default settings to reduce carbon use [e.g. the clock frequency on ARCHER2, the UK national supercomputer, is now lower by default, @Jackson23]; and attempts to improve data centre efficiency.
+These include interventions in procurement to maximize the useful life of computer hardware and thus reduce the embodied carbon cost; exercises in code modification to reduce the carbon cost of a particular calculation, mostly by shortening the runtime or reducing resource needs; modifying default settings to reduce carbon use [e.g. the clock frequency on ARCHER2, the UK national supercomputer, is now lower by default, @Jackson23]; :cite:t:`Jackson23` and attempts to improve data centre efficiency.
 However, many of these can be difficult for individual researchers to implement.
 One easier-to-implement approach is to make use of lower carbon intensive electricity to power the computation.
 This can be achieved either by relocating the computer to a part of the world where